Rajgarh district: Topography

-Solar Power plant

-It is situated in Jaitpura and Ganeshpura villages.
-NTPC's 50 MW Rajgarh solar power project in Madhya Pradesh is the biggest solar photovoltaic plant in the country using domestically manufactured modules.
-The 50 MW plant in Rajgarh, which was set up by Tata Power Solar.

 History

 The district takes its name from the headquarters town Rajgarh.
 Rajgarh District was constituted after the formation of Madhya Bharat in May, 1948.
 Prior to this the area of the present District was parceled out among the States of Rajgarh, Narsinghgarh, Khilchipur, Dewas (Senior) Dewas (Junior) and Indore.
-Rajgarh was the headquarters of a mediatised State, ruled by the Umat Rajputs and branch of the Paramaras, they enjoyed a Sanad Estate under the Sultans of Delhi and Mughal emperors in succession.
+Rajgarh was the headquarters of a mediatised State, ruled by the Umath Rajputs (a branch of the Paramaras), they enjoyed a Sanad Estate under the Sultans of Delhi and Mughal emperors in succession.
 The first capital was Duparia, now in Shajapur District.
 Later on it was shifted to Dungarpur (19 km from Rajgarh) and then to Ratanpur (19 km west of Narsinghgarh) and back.
 In order to avoid disturbance by the frequently passing Mughal armies, the Ruler of the Estate, Mohan Singh, acquired the present side, originally known as Jhanjhanipur from the Bhils in A.D.
 1640.
 Finally he shifted the headquarters in the year 1645, giving the place its present name.

 During the reign of Akbar (1556–1605) a Khilat and a Sanad were granted to Udaji of Tatanpur.
 At that time, Sarangpur was a Sarkar in the Subah of Malwa.
 Its jurisdiction extended from the western part of present Sehore District to the eastern part of Ujjain District.
 Among its twentyfour mahals many have retained their original names and are identified as Ashtah, Talain (Talen), Agra (Agar), Bajilpur (Bijilpur), Bhorsah, Khiljipur, Jirapur, Sarangpur, Sondarsi (Sundarsi), Sosner (Sunner) Sajapur, Kayath and Navgam (Tarana)1.
 In 1908, Rajgarh State was divided into seven Parganas, namely Newalganj, Biaora, Kalipith, Karanwas, Kotra, Seogarh and Talen.
 Narsinghgarh State was divided into four Parganas, namely Huzur (Narsinghgarh), Pachor, Khujner and Chhapera.
 The Parganas were placed in the charge of a Tahsildar each for revenue matters and magisterial work.
 2 Khilchipur State was divided into three Paraganas.
 Sarangpur was as now, the tehsil headquarters of Dewas (Senior) and Dewas (Junior) States.
 Jarapur was a tehsil of Mahidpur District of former Indore State.
 It has now been abolished and merged in Khilchipur tahsil.

 In 1645 with the permission of Rajmata, Deewan Ajab Singh defeated the Bhils in the hilly region of Rajgarh and he constructed a Palace in 1745 which was having five main gates namely, Itwaria, Bhudwaria, Surajpol, Panradia and Naya Darwaja.
 And it constitutes three very ancient temple namely Raj Rajeshwar Temple, Chatubhujnathji Temple and Narsingh Temple, and in which Rajmata and his 15-year-old son Rawat Mohan singh was living safely.
 In Jhanjherpur which was capital and it is having a palace due to which this place is known as Rajgarh and it had become famous.